This function performs quality control, filtering, normalization, and transformation

 Zeros are imputed with

-before CLR transformation.QC or other samples are removed if
+zCompositions::cmultRepl()before CLR transformation.QC or other samples are removed if

-is specified.Sample IDs in
+remove_idsis specified.Sample IDs in

-row names are matched and aligned.Can generate both a
+Xandsample_datarow names are matched and aligned.Can generate both a

-is provided to normalize the counts by microbial load (recommended best practice).
+phyloseq_rawphyloseq object containing raw counts and aphyloseq_ecoobject with ecosystem counts, if aload_colnamecolumn fromsample_datais provided to normalize the counts by microbial load (recommended best practice).

 References